 “As an individual nears retirement, they should consider reallocating some of their equity holdings to high dividend yielding stocks,” Johnson said.
 If paid, dividends could help supplement your income, and the prices of many dividend-paying stocks have generally increased over time.
 Dividend amounts also generally have increased over time.
 Indeed many (but not all), blue-chip companies (listed in the Dow Jones Industrial Index) have had a long history of increasing their dividend payments to shareholders each year.
 Such increases may help protect your portfolio’s value against inflation.
 Of course, history is not a guarantee of future performance.

-Stocks of companies that have good free cash flow are another option to consider if you don’t mind doing the research on individual stocks.2 When a company’s free cash flow – the money available after a company makes payments to sustain its business — is increasing, it can be a good sign for the company’s future value and its stock’s future value.
+Stocks of companies that have good free cash flow are another option to consider if you don’t mind doing the research on individual stocks.
+When a company’s free cash flow – the money available after a company makes payments to sustain its business — is increasing, it can be a good sign for the company’s future value and its stock’s future value.
 It helps a company grow in good times and survive in challenging times.
 Free cash flow also enables a company to pay dividends, if it chooses, and to increase its dividend payments.

-A new theory to consider is lowering your portfolio’s stock allocation to a low range, say 20-30 percent, and increasing your bond allocation to a relatively higher range, say 70-80 percent, in the years just before and after retirement — instead of following the conventional wisdom of allocating 100 minus your age to stocks and the rest to bonds.
+A relatively new theory to consider is lowering your portfolio’s stock allocation to a low range, say 20-30 percent, and increasing your bond allocation to a relatively higher range, say 70-80 percent, in the years just before and after retirement — instead of following the conventional wisdom of allocating 100 minus your age to stocks and the rest to bonds.
 Then, as you age, you increase your allocation to stocks and decrease your allocation to bonds.
-Called a “rising equity glide path,” retirement experts Wade Pfau and Michael Kitces state that this strategy can help protect against the risk of running out of money, particularly when stock market returns are poor early in retirement.3
+Called a “rising equity glide path,” retirement experts Wade Pfau and Michael Kitces argue that this strategy can help protect against the risk of running out of money, particularly when stock market returns are poor early in retirement.1

 Stocks tend to offer higher returns than bonds in the long run, but they tend to be more volatile: they can gain or lose a lot of value in a short time.
 In the years just before and after you retire, you want to be sure you have something whose value is relatively stable to help counter sequence of returns risk.